 Sometimes, however, medical providers in the St. Petersburg area fall short of the expected standard of care when treating their patients.
 As a result, patients suffer from complications, illnesses, and injuries.
 Lawyers refer to these instances as medical malpractice.

 Victims of St. Petersburg medical malpractice have lots of questions about their legal rights.
 Below, we answer some of the most frequently asked questions we hear from those victims.
-For answers to specific questions about your rights after suffering health complications in connection with receiving medical care, contact an experienced St. Petersburg medical malpractice attorney at Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP.
+For answers to specific questions about your rights after suffering health complications in connection with receiving medical care, contact an experienced St. Petersburg medical malpractice attorney at Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA.

 What is medical malpractice?

 Generally speaking, medical malpractice occurs when a doctor or other healthcare provider delivers medical services that fail to meet an acceptable standard of care, and a patient suffers an injury, illness, or other health complications as a result.

 The minimum standard of care that a healthcare worker must provide consists of the care a qualified medical professional should reasonably be expected to deliver in a given situation.
 In other words, the standard of care can vary from doctor-to-doctor and patient-to-patient, but only within a reasonable range.

 For example, the minimum standard of care for a patient suffering a heart attack might mean something different for a family doctor at a rural health clinic than for a cardiac surgeon at a major city research hospital, although both doctors would likely be expected to perform CPR and use a defibrillator to restart the patient’s heart.

 Medical malpractice can occur in any setting in which a medical professional provides care for a patient, including during doctor office visits, surgeries, long-term hospitalizations, and dispensing medication.

 What are some common examples of medical malpractice?